ClimateImpactLab/energy-code-release-2020/0_make_dataset/merged/coded_issues/README.md

     * data source change
     * redefine sectors
     * methodology change
-* issue: why is there an issue with the data?
+* `issue`: why is there an issue with the data?
-* description: what caused the issue with the data?
+* `description`: what caused the issue with the data?
-* year_start: what year did the data quality issue begin in?
+* `year_start`: what year did the data quality issue begin in?
-* year_end: what year did the data quality issue end in?
+* `year_end`: what year did the data quality issue end in?

-### Step 2: Based off this metadata and cross referencing each issue with the database documentation we constructed the following 7 dummy variables for use in data cleaning and construction as well as in fixed effect regime assignment.
+### Step 2: Based off this metadata and cross referencing each issue with the database documentation we constructed the following 5 dummy variables for use in dataset cleaning and construction as well as in fixed effect regime assignment.

 * `flag_drop`: = 1 if the issue is classified as “redefine sectors”, “combine sectors”, “redefine fuels”, or “combine fuels.”
 * `grey`: If issues are classified as “data availability” or “ex-post revision” grey will be assigned a value based on the following procedure: